JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 ```

 These functions deal with Kotlin/Native objects. `DisposeStablePointer` is called to release a reference to a Kotlin object,
-and `DisposeString` is called to release a Kotlin String, which has the `char*` type in C.
+and `DisposeString` is called to release a Kotlin string, which has the `char*` type in C.

 The next part of the `libnative_api.h` file consists of structure declarations of runtime functions: